bigolbug/PiratesCove/README.md

 # PiratesCove
-Battle it out on the high seas where stakes AR at a all time high.
+Battle it out on the high seas where stakes AR at an all time high.